wearetriple/dotnet-defaults/Patterns/Resilience.md

 ## Retry

 **Transient Errors:** Retry operations prone to temporary failures, such as network issues or throttling by an external service.
 **HTTP Requests:** Retrying failed API calls when encountering HTTP 5xx or timeout errors.
 **Database Operations:** Retrying transient errors like deadlocks or temporary connection issues.

 **Example:** Retrying a failed API call a few times with increasing delays can significantly improve success rates.

 ## Circuit Breaker

 **Downstream Service Protection:** Preventing an overwhelmed or failing API from cascading failures to other parts of your system.
 **Database Fallback:** Avoiding overloading a database experiencing temporary instability.
 **Microservices:** Ensuring stability in distributed systems by preventing overloading of unstable services.

-**Example:** If a service is consistently unavailable, the circuit breaker "opens," blocking further requests until a timeout period elapses or a successful test call is made.
+**Example:** If a service is consistently unavailable, the circuit breaker "opens", blocking further requests until a timeout period elapses or a successful test call is made.

 ## Timeout

 **Long-Running Operations:** Preventing operations (e.g., API calls, database queries) from hanging indefinitely.
 **Service-Level Agreements (SLAs):** Enforcing time limits for responses from third-party services.
 **User Experience:** Ensuring UI responsiveness by cancelling long-running tasks.

 **Example:** Setting a timeout for a long-running operation ensures that the application doesn't wait forever for a response.

 ## Fallback

 **Graceful Degradation:** Providing a default value or alternative response when an operation fails.
 **Failover Logic:** Redirecting requests to a secondary service when the primary service is down.
 **User Notifications:** Showing a meaningful error message or default content to users.

 **Example:** If a primary data source is unavailable, a fallback mechanism can retrieve data from a secondary source or provide default values.

 ## Rate Limiter

 **Shared Resources Protection:** Limiting the number of concurrent requests to a service or resource (e.g., database, file system).
 **System Stability:** Isolating failures in one subsystem to prevent cascading effects across the application.

 **Example:** Limiting the number of requests to an external API within a specific time window can prevent your application from being throttled.

 ## Hedging

 **High-Availability Systems:** Running redundant tasks in parallel to reduce latency (e.g., querying multiple replicas of a database).
 **Critical Services:** Ensuring a response is returned quickly by hedging requests to multiple endpoints.
 **Geographically Distributed APIs:** Sending requests to different regions and accepting the first successful response.

 **Example:** If one part of a service fails, it won't impact other parts due to resource limitations.